Bible Babble Buffet in the Book of Psalms Part One.

 The Hebrew is NOT uncertain at all.
 The literal reading is "kiss" (as found in many places including Genesis 27:26, 27; 1 Kings 19:18; Psalm 85:10 and Hosea 13:2) and the word for "Son" (#1248 bar) is also translated by both the RSV, and NRSV as "SON" three times in Proverbs 31:2!

-The "literal" NASB 1995, New European Version 2010, and the Holman Standard say: "PAY HOMAGE TO the Son" and then the Holman Standard informs us in a footnote that it literally reads KISS.
+The "literal" NASB 1995 edition, New European Version 2010, and the Holman Standard say: "PAY HOMAGE TO the Son" and then the Holman Standard informs us in a footnote that it literally reads KISS.
+The NASB 2020 edition finally got it right and now says KISS the Son.

 Dan Wallace and company give us the usual "anything but the King James Bible" rendering of "GIVE SINCERE HOMAGE!
 Otherwise he will be angry" and omits the word SON altogether.